 4. It should be noted that it may not always be possible to investigate a complaint brought by a non-client.
 This is because the ability of Chambers to satisfactorily investigate and resolve such matters is limited and complaints of this nature are often better suited to the disciplinary processes maintained by the Bar Standards Board.
 Therefore, Chambers will make an initial assessment of the complaint and if they feel that the issues raised cannot be satisfactorily resolved through the Chambers complaints process they will refer you to the Bar Standards Board.

 5. You may wish to make a complaint in writing and, if so, please follow the procedure in paragraph 7 below.
-However, if you would rather speak on the telephone about your complaint then please telephone the individual nominated under the Chambers Complaints Procedure to deal with complaints – Martin Leech, Director of Clerking or Steven Tobias, Deputy Director of Clerking on 0161 833 6000.
-If the complaint is about Martin Leech, telephone Marc Willems QC, the Head of Chambers, on 0161 833 6000.
+However, if you would rather speak on the telephone about your complaint then please telephone the individual nominated under the Chambers Complaints Procedure to deal with complaints – Martin Leech, Director of Clerking or Steven Tobias, Deputy Director of Clerking, on 0161 833 6000.
+If the complaint is about one of the above named, telephone Marc Willems KC, the Head of Chambers, on 0161 833 6000.
 The person you contact will make a note of the details of your complaint and what you would like done about it.
 He will discuss your concerns with you and aim to resolve them.
 If the matter is resolved he will record the outcome, check that you are satisfied with the outcome and record that you are satisfied.
 You may also wish to record the outcome of the telephone discussion in writing.

 6. If your complaint is not resolved on the telephone you will be invited to write to us about it so it can be investigated formally.